evevision/evevision/README.md

 ![ev-ss-4](https://user-images.githubusercontent.com/62183293/79017654-ded6da00-7b3f-11ea-96b5-217b1e9e1274.png)

 Log into EVE and play as you normally would - the rest will come naturally to you.
 If there is a new version available, it will let you know.
-Note that the bean only shows for members of Pandemic Horde.
+Note that the background only shows for members of Pandemic Horde, this will be customizable soon!

 ![ev-ss-5](https://user-images.githubusercontent.com/62183293/79019099-86094080-7b43-11ea-8f43-94f559fb3b53.png)